This article was first published in April 2022 as a new SUV guide; it has now been updated and republished.

-Editor’s Note: due to the COVID-19 pandemic, many automakers have pushed back their 2021 model official release dates.
-This includes 2021 availability opposed to 2020; and some 2021 models are now 2022 model year.
+Editor’s Note: Due to the COVID-19 pandemic, many automakers had pushed back the official release dates of their 2021 models.
+This includes 2021 availability compared to 2020, and some 2021 models released as 2022 models.
 We’ve reflected those changes here.

 2022 VW Taos